zhufamily/PooledServiceClientFactory/README.md

 ## Further Improvements
 1. Make initial capacity, max capacity and capacity increase / decrease step all configurable.
 2. Make better algorithm for scale up and scale back the resources.
-3. Make a generic class for resource pooling.
 ## License
 Free software, absolutely no warranty, use at your own risk!